felipepenha/helm4genai/README.md

 # Helm4GenAI

-Helm4GenAI is a boilerplate project designed to simplify the deployment of Generative AI applications using Helm and KubeVela on Kubernetes.
-It provides a structured foundation for spinning up local clusters and deploying applications.
+Helm4GenAI is a boilerplate project designed to simplify the deployment of Generative AI applications on Kubernetes.
+It provides a structured foundation for spinning up local clusters (Kind) or deploying to production (GKE/Terraform), managing the GenAI stack (vLLM, MCP), and deploying applications using standard Kubernetes manifests.

 ## Prerequisites